Submissions: Frequently Asked Questions

 - We use the term “game” very broadly to mean interactive entertainment, art, non-digital games, all types of hybrid games, educational or documentary interactive works and more.
 These can be in established genres, or they can push the envelope of our traditional understanding and definition of the word “game.”
 It is the role of independent work to push the envelope.
 Interactive entertainment of all types, including virtual worlds, puzzles, augmented reality games, alternate reality games, big games, installations, interactive narratives, 2D, 3D, mobile, experimental, web-based games, and social games, are all acceptable.
 We also welcome such alternative content as serious games, documentary games, activist games, learning games, and other forms that fall outside the traditional categories of entertainment and traditional definitions of the term “game.”

-- I’m not sure if my work qualifies as an independent work.
-How can I know?dt>
+I’m not sure if my work qualifies as an independent work.
+How can I know? (expand)

-- Does my project need to be finished for me to submit?
+Does my project need to be finished for me to submit? (expand)

-- Does my work have to be a computer game?
+Does my work have to be a computer game? (expand)

 - No. All games and interactive media are not only welcome, but encouraged.
 We look forward to seeing all interactive media ideas and formats - including custom hardware, physical, tabletop, DIY, event-based, performative, role-playing games and much more.

-- What kind of submissions are you looking for?
+What kind of submissions are you looking for? (expand)

 - We are open to all games and interactive media.
 IndieCade’s mission is to promote and highlight innovation in games and interactive media.
 We welcome games across all platforms, genres, and audiences.
 We celebrate high production value, but with IndieCade, innovation is the name of the game.
 If your work is highly derivative or only a minor variant on a well-established genre (even a well-produced one), you are welcome to submit it but innovation is a key factor in qualifying for IndieCade.
 Even unpolished works showing great innovation can be selected.
 One way to get a feel for the submissions that we show is to look at the Finalists and Official Selections from past years.
 This will give you a good picture of the kinds of atypical entries that IndieCade has featured in the past.

-- What if I have multiple short works?
-Can I submit them as one entry?
+What if I have multiple short works?
+Can I submit them as one entry? (expand)

 - IndieCade has long accepted compilations of small works as a single submission from one artist.
 To ease the burden on our judges, and to clarify how we deal with such situations, we ask that submitters consider the following rules and information: